lyal/npx/README.md

 * `-q, --quiet` - Suppressed any output from npx itself (progress bars, error messages, install reports).
 Subcommand output itself will not be silenced.

+* `-st, --stack-trace` - Show the full error message from child processes, including the stack trace.

 * `-n, --node-arg` - Extra node argument to supply to node when binary is a node script.
 You can supply this option multiple times to add more arguments.

 * `-v, --version` - Show the current npx version.